About the Threading/Grooving Insert Tool Holder

 It has come to our attention that there may be issues with some of our Threading/Grooving Carbide Insert Tool Holders (P/N 2267) not securely clamping the cutting inserts.

 The problem is when the clamp is tightened, the inside corner makes contact with the step next to the holder insert pocket.
 This prevents the clamp from making full contact with the clamping notch in the top of the insert.
 We used to buy these clamps, but they are no longer available, so we started making them in-house.
 We initially designed them with symmetrical angle cuts on each side of the clamp nose, but they should not be the same.
 We have since changed the inside angle.

 To get up and going right now, if you have a bench grinder or file, grind the backside of the clamp (circled in blue in the picture) until the tip of the clamp clears the step (shown by the red arrow).
 Then the clamp will lock the insert in place as it should.

 Only about a dozen defective clamps were shipped.
 Contact us immediately if you received one of these clamps.
 We will replace any clamps, free of charge, that are found to be defective.

 CAUTION: Chips coming off the carbide inserts can be very HOT!
 Use extreme caution.
 Carbide inserts can also shatter.
 For these reasons, proper protective eyewear and clothing are especially important when using these tools.

 Some materials like tool steel tend to build up a long, thin chip that wraps around the spinning part like steel wool.
-Use a chip brush or stop occasionally to remove this material often.
+Use a chip brush often or occasionally stop to remove this material.
 Note that red hot chips can cause this “bird’s nest” clump of material to burn.
 Clean up often to keep the pile of chips to a minimum near the cutter.